 Administering Institutions are obliged to ensure that the Research Activity is carried out as approved and request approval for any variations to the grant.
 NHMRC may exercise its rights under the Funding Agreement if complete and accurate variation requests are not submitted in a timely manner.
 See the Grantee Variation Policy and supporting information for when and how to seek approval to vary a grant.

-End of grant Final Reports
+NHMRC Final Reports

 The purpose of the end of grant final scientific reports is to collect information about grant outcomes.
 Research outcomes may be used by NHMRC for promoting research achievements, performance reporting and reporting to government.

 A Final Report must be completed within six months of completion of the Funding Period or termination of the award.
 The report includes:

 - the completion of Final Report - Achievements and Expected Future Outcomes Summary within RGMS; and

 - updating the Sapphire CV by linking the relevant research outputs and outcomes to grant(s)

 Chief Investigators and Fellows are encouraged to keep their Sapphire CV up-to-date even after the Final Report is submitted.
 This enables NHMRC to evaluate long-term scientific, health and economic impacts of funded research.
 Grant applicants can also use this information to demonstrate research outcomes from their previously held NHMRC grants.